 What types of SBA loans are available?

-There are seven SBA loan programs available to small business owners:
+There are several SBA loan programs available to small business owners:

 - SBA 7(a) loans.
 These general-use loans can be used for almost any legal purpose — from covering payroll to buying inventory to consolidating debt.
 And you won’t be required to provide collateral for smaller amounts.